DraftShift/Docs/docs/hardware/stealthchanger.md

 ![Shuttle Keeper](../assets/shuttle_keeper.png)

 ## Belt Helper
 Belt helper is a tool that will hold your belts for you while installing the [Shuttle](#shuttle).
 Once attached to the belts, the Belt Helper will assist in pulling the belts into position for the [Shuttle](#shuttle) to clamp them.
+Belt Helper is removed from the printer after Shuttle assembly.

 ![Shuttle Install](../assets/shuttle_printed_install.png)